 We ask ourselves, “Was that ever us anyway?”

-As we’ve melded into life in convenient Henderson Nevada over these past 25 days, we realize how far removed this easy life is from our reality.
-Living in constant temperature controlled comfort, with nary an insect in sight, with little wildlife and nature surrounding us, we’re literally starving to be living in a challenging environment.
+As we’ve melded into life in the convenient Henderson, Nevada location, over these past 25 days, we’ve realized how far removed this easy life is from our reality.
+Living in constant temperature-controlled comfort, with nary an insect in sight, little wildlife, and nature surrounding us, we’re starving to be living in a challenging environment.

 To be surrounded by nature, including the good and not so good, and the occasional discomforts that remind us of our humanness and vulnerability, is where we long to be.